mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 If you are setting up the iOS app, download the app [here](https://apps.apple.com/us/app/ntfy/id1625396347) and follow the same steps.

+### Log in to your account (optional)

+If you have enabled [the access control](#enable-access-control-with-authentication-optional), **you need to log in to the account on the ntfy app**.
+Otherwise, it will not be able to receive notifications for either itself or UnifiedPush-compatible applications on the device.

+To log in to the account on the Android/iOS app, go to the `Settings` on its UI, `General` → `Manage users` → `Add new user`, then input the service URL, the username and password.
+To the service URL, specify `https://example.com` (the same value as `ntfy_hostname`).

+If you use the web app, go to the Settings from its main UI, and click the "Add user" anchor link on the "Manage users" section to log in.

 ### Subscribe to a topic

 *This step can be skipped if you use the app solely as a Distributor for the UnifiedPush-compatible applications.*